 Like the socks this brand built its reputation on, the Smartwool Merino 150 base layer uses Merino wool – a material that's often used for outdoor apparel, being breathable yet warm, and naturally antibacterial.
 It's no surprise this fabric crops up repeatedly in our best base layers guide.

 Merino 150 is Smartwool's lightest weight Merino jersey fabric, and designed for active wear.
 There are a few iterations of the Smartwool Merino 150 base layer to choose from.
-This review focuses mainly on the long-sleeved version, available in a men's and women's fit, with an RRP of RRP £74.99.
-I've also tried out the Merino 150 Baselayer Short sleeve – available for men and women, in a range of colours (both RRP £64.99).
+This review focuses mainly on the long-sleeved version, available in a men's (opens in new tab) and women's (opens in new tab) fit, with an RRP of RRP £74.99.
+I've also tried out the Merino 150 Baselayer Short sleeve – available for men (opens in new tab) and women (opens in new tab), in a range of colours (both RRP £64.99).

 So can the brand behind some of the very best hiking socks around, recreate its magic on this base layer?
 Read on for my full Smartwool Merino 150 base layer review.